ka1xu/KaixuOneDark/chrome-brave/README.md

 # KaixuOneDark Theme for Chrome/Brave

-A dark theme extension for Chrome and Brave browsers based on the OneDark Pro Night Flat color palette.
+A simple browser UI theme (not a content-script extension) for Chrome and Brave based on the OneDark Pro Night Flat palette.

-## 🎨 Features
+## 🎨 What it themes

-- **Dark Theme**: Applies a consistent dark theme to all websites
-- **OneDark Pro Colors**: Uses the same color palette as VS Code theme
-- **Easy Toggle**: Simple on/off switch in the extension popup
-- **Persistent Settings**: Remembers your preference across browser sessions
-- **Comprehensive Styling**: Covers forms, tables, code blocks, and more
+- **Frame/Toolbar/Tabs**: Browser chrome (window frame, toolbar background, tab text)
+- **Omnibox**: Address bar background and text
+- **NTP**: New Tab Page base colors (where applicable)

-## 🚀 Installation
+## 🚀 Install (unpacked theme)

-### Method 1: Load as Unpacked Extension (Development)

 1. Download or clone this repository
 2. Open Chrome/Brave and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+3. Enable "Developer mode" (top right)
 4. Click "Load unpacked" and select the `chrome-brave` folder
-5. The extension will appear in your extensions list

-### Method 2: Install from Chrome Web Store (Coming Soon)

-*Note: This extension will be published to the Chrome Web Store soon.*
+5. The theme applies to the browser UI instantly

 ## 📖 Usage

-1. **Enable/Disable**: Click the extension icon in your browser toolbar
-2. **Toggle Theme**: Use the switch in the popup to enable/disable the dark theme
-3. **Keyboard Shortcut**: Press Space or Enter in the popup to toggle quickly
+- To revert: `chrome://settings/appearance` → Theme → Reset to default

 ## 🎯 Color Palette

-The theme uses the KaixuOneDark color palette:
+The browser UI uses the KaixuOneDark palette:

 - **Background**: `#16191d`
 - **Foreground**: `#abb2bf`